Activate your Binghamton University Computer Account

-- Request that an official transcript from every college or educational institution you've attended be mailed to the Admissions Office: Binghamton University, Office of Undergraduate Admissions, PO Box 6001, Binghamton, NY 13902-6001.
+- Mail an official college transcript after you receive your fall grades to: Binghamton University Office of Undergraduate Admissions, PO Box 6001, Binghamton, NY 13902-6001.

-It's very important Binghamton receives your final transcripts because if we don't it will prevent you from registering for future semester courses and financial aid disbursement.
+It's very important Binghamton receives your final high transcripts as soon as possible because if we don't it will prevent you from registering for future semester courses and financial aid disbursement.

 - AP credit -- Please bring your student copy of your AP scores with you to Orientation.
 To receive proper credit for any AP courses taken, contact the College Board (888-225-5427) to confirm your scores will be sent electronically to the Admissions Office.
 Test scores of 3, 4, or 5 may receive credit based on the policy established by the State University of New York.
-Click here for more about Binghamton's AP credit guidelines
+Read more about Binghamton's AP credit guidelines.

 Required Health Forms

-All incoming students MUST complete two online health forms (Medical History form and Immunization Worksheet) before Orientation in order to be able to register for fall semester courses.
+All incoming students MUST complete and submit these health forms before Orientation in order to be able to register for spring semester courses.
+Note: If you a domestic student, these forms were sent to your home.
+International students should follow the instructions on the website.